1 euro coin: Reverse (common) side

 The reverse was designed by Luc Luycx and displays a map of Europe, not including Iceland and cutting off, in a semicircle, at the Bosphorus, north through the middle of Ukraine, then Russia and through northern Scandinavia.
 Cyprus is located further west than it should be and Malta is shown disproportionately large so that it appears on the map.
-The map has numerous indentations giving an appearance of geography rather than a flat design.
+The map has numerous indentations giving an appearance of topography rather than a flat design.
 Six fine lines cut across the map except where there is landmass and have a star at each end — reflecting the twelve stars on the flag of Europe.
 Across the map is the word EURO, and a large number 1 appears to the left hand side of the coin.
 The designer's initials, LL, appear next to Cyprus.

 In 2007, the map was updated to reflect the EU's enlargements in 2004 and 2007.
 Other than depicting the newly added countries, the new design was much the same.
 The map was less detailed and showed no national borders.
 The vertical lines running across the rightmost third of the coin are interrupted in the middle to make way for eastern Europe.

 Obverse (national) side

 The obverse side of the coin depends on the issuing country.
-All have to include the name or an abbrevation of the issuing country.
+All have to include the name or an abbreviation of the issuing country.
 The national side of circulation coins shall bear a circle of 12 stars that shall fully surround the national design, including the year mark and the indication of the issuing Member State’s name.
-The side cannot repeat the denomination of the coin unless the issuing country uses an alphabet other than Latin (currently, Greece and Cyprus are the only such countries and Greece engraves "1 ΕΥΡΩ" (1 euro) on its coins); Austria ignores this rule, engraving "1 EURO" on its coins, hence will have to change its design to comply this rule.
+The side cannot repeat the denomination of the coin unless the issuing country uses an alphabet other than Latin.
+Currently, Greece, Cyprus and Bulgaria are the only such countries.
+Greece engraves "1 ΕΥΡΩ" (1 euro) on its coins and Bulgaria engraves "ЕВРО" (euro).
+Austria ignores this rule, engraving "1 EURO" on its coins, hence will have to change its design to comply this rule.

 Belgium, Finland, France, the Netherlands and Spain minted coins dated 1999, 2000 and 2001 although these entered circulation in 2002.
 Monaco minted coins dated 2001 although these entered circulation in 2002 too.